Skip to content

 Our History: Inclusive & Accessible from the Beginning

-The origin of Harvard Extension School can be traced back to 1835—when John Lowell Jr. founded the Lowell Institute.
+Harvard Extension School’s history goes back to 1835, when John Lowell Jr. founded the Lowell Institute.

 In his will, Lowell Jr. funded an organization that provided Boston with free public lectures on a variety of subjects.
 The institute quickly gained an influential presence.
 Oliver Wendell Holmes, a lecturer at the institute, remarked, “No nobler or more helpful institution exists in America than Boston’s Lowell Institute.”